tcsnhj/resume/README.md

   - Developing responsive sites for mobile and tablet platforms.
   - Optimize infrastructure for maximum speed, usability, and reliability.
   - Translation of business needs into technical specifications and projects.

+    **Full-Stack Web Developer**, *Safa Academy.* 2006 – 2008
+  - Development of web applications Use technologies such as PHP, MySQL and Javascript.
+  - Work with product, UX team to define, architect, and build new features, from concept to launch.
+  - Build reusable code and libraries for future use.
+  - Responsible for production infrastructure and own the full life-cycle of code.

 Education
 =========